 Cartilage can also become inflamed, especially around the breastbone where the ribs meet in the front of the chest; this condition is called costochondritis.
 Muscles attach to the bones by tendons.
-In reactive arthritis, the tendon insertion points can become inflamed (tendinitis), tender, and painful when exercised.
+In reactive arthritis, the tendon insertion points can become inflamed (enthesitis), tender, and painful when exercised.

 Non-joint areas that become inflamed and cause symptoms of pain and irritation in patients with reactive arthritis include the eyes, genitals, urinary tract (urethra, bladder and prostate gland), skin, mouth lining, large bowel, and the aorta.

 Inflammation of the white portion of the eye (conjunctivitis) and the iris of the eye (iritis) is frequently seen early in reactive arthritis and may be intermittent.
 When the whites of the eye are inflamed causing conjunctivitis, there may be no pain.
 When the colored part of the eye (iris) is inflamed, causing iritis and uveitis, it can be very painful and especially worse when looking into bright lights (medically referred to as photophobia).